rovaughn/platform-docs/platform/manual/microservices/hot-reloading/react.rst

             ├── index.css
             └── index.js

-``npm start`` can be executed inside app directory, which start a web-server which also watches for changes.
-Say ``App.js`` is changed, the script with reload the web server and the connected website so that new code is available.
+``npm start`` can be executed inside the app directory.
+It starts a web-server and also watches for changes.
+Say ``App.js`` is changed, the script reloads the web server and the connected website so that the new code is available.

 .. code-block:: dockerfile
    :caption: Dockerfile